FabioX-G/my-site/src/library.md

 - 🌟 My personal favorites are in highlighted 'orange' color.
 These books drastically changed the way I look at the world.
 - 🟢 Books highlighted in 'green' color are strong recommendations that I think are really worth (re-)reading.
-- 🔵 Everything else I find super interesting are in the 'blue'.
+- 🔵 Everything else I find super interesting are in 'blue'.

 Links go to Amazon; the year is the edition I own.